-- a) The sensitivities of marine cloud albedo to specific processes and parameters are poorly understood (e.g., entrainment, LWP, turbulent kinetic energy (TKE), number density, cloud fraction).
-An improved understanding of these sensitivities is required to determine under what conditions the net albedo increases with increased aerosols.
+- a) The sensitivities of marine cloud albedo to specific processes and parameters are poorly understood (e.g., entrainment, LWP, turbulent kinetic energy (TKE), cloud droplet number concentration, cloud fraction), which limits our ability to determine under what conditions the net albedo increases with increased aerosols.
 In particular, no observational studies are able to measure the albedo sensitivity to entrainment and TKE. - b) Much of the data analysis to date has focused on ship tracks, as they represent the most visible change due to aerosols.
-However, focusing on ship tracks alone is insufficient as these are imperfect analogs.
-Exhaust plumes do not always produce ship tracks, and the clouds that are receptive to the plumes span a limited range of stratocumulus conditions (i.e., only in a shallow cloud, typically less than 1 km cloud top height in a relatively clean environment (Coakley et al., 2000)).
-It is also important to understand the aerosol indirect effect on clouds from other (non-ship track) emissions and pollution, including large smelters and volcanic plumes.
-Given the larger variability and range of environmental conditions, there could be greater uncertainty in the magnitude of the effect of additional aerosols on cloud albedo outside of the narrow range of conditions where ship tracks are visible.
+However, exhaust plumes do not always produce ship tracks, and the clouds that are receptive to the plumes span a limited range of stratocumulus conditions, typically less than 1 km cloud top height in a relatively clean environment (Coakley et al. 2000).
+It is also important to understand the aerosol indirect effect on clouds from other (non-ship track) emissions and pollution, including large

-c) Assessment of the predicted climate response to the spatially inhomogeneous radiative forcing introduced by selective brightening of marine boundary layer clouds.
-There have been many more simulations of the climate impacts from stratospheric aerosol injections or uniform reductions in sunlight than there have been for marine cloud brightening.
+- smelters and volcanic plumes.
+Given the larger variability and range of environmental conditions, there could be greater uncertainty in the magnitude of the effect of additional aerosols on cloud albedo outside of the narrow range of conditions where ship tracks are visible. - c) Assessment of the predicted climate response to the spatially inhomogeneous radiative forcing introduced by selective brightening of marine boundary layer clouds.
 To offset a significant fraction of anthropogenic radiative forcing using this approach, large changes in radiative forcing would be required over relatively small spatial extent, with unknown climate impact.
-For example, simulations by Jones et al. (2009) offset 35% of the radiative forcing due to current greenhouse gases with marine cloud brightening, but found detrimental effects on precipitation and net primary productivity in some regions, particularly for the Amazon rain forest.
+For example, simulations by Jones et al. (2009) offset 35 % of the radiative forcing due to current greenhouse gases with marine cloud brightening, but found detrimental effects on precipitation and net primary productivity in some regions.
 There could also be a large impact on drizzle and precipitations along coastlines; further assessments are clearly needed.